NCATSTranslator/reasoner-validator/README.md

 poetry install --without dev,docs
 ```

-If you plan to run the web service API,  then install it with the optional web group:
+If you plan to run the web service API (see below), then install it with the optional web group:

 ```bash
 poetry install --with web